AntonSynytsia/MSPhysics/Overview.md

 ## Scaled Bodies
 To scale body, simply call <tt>Body.#set_matrix(new_tra)</tt> with the scale factors within the new transfomration.
 Not all bodies can be scaled though.
-The scaling of the compound and staticmesh bodies is disabled because Newton is incomplete here.
+Scaling compound and staticmesh bodies was disabled because Newton is incomplete here.

 ## Performance